refined-github/refined-github/readme.md

 - [**Safari version**](https://github.com/fantattitude/refined-github-safari)
 - [Refined Twitter](https://github.com/sindresorhus/refined-twitter) - Like this, but for Twitter
+- [Refined Wikipedia](https://github.com/ismamz/refined-wikipedia) - Like this, but for Wikipedia
 - [Notifier for GitHub](https://github.com/sindresorhus/notifier-for-github-chrome) - Shows your notification unread count
 - [Hide Files on GitHub](https://github.com/sindresorhus/hide-files-on-github) - Hides dotfiles from the file browser
 - [Show All GitHub Issues](https://github.com/sindresorhus/show-all-github-issues) - Shows both Issues and Pull Requests in the Issues tab